 When: Saturday, April 27, 2019

 Where: Throughout the Netherlands (Holland, if you will), and all around Amsterdam.

-NOTE: That’s only four months away.
+NOTE: That’s less than two weeks away.
 Now is the time to book your hotel.
 Visitors from all over the Netherlands, and increasingly from abroad book early to ensure rooms are available.

 King’s Day — Formerly Queen’s Day1 — is the annual Dutch national holiday in honor of King Willem-Alexander.

 Take it from us: If you like parties, make sure your visit to Amsterdam coincides with Saturday, April 27, 2019.